Bronze Casting Supplier: Tin Bronze 907 for Gears, Worm Wheels, & More

-Erie Bronze & Aluminum is a Non-Ferrous Sand Casting Foundry, specializing in bronze alloy castings.
+Erie Bronze & Aluminum is a non-ferrous sand casting supplier specializing in bronze alloy castings.
 Serving numerous industries, we cast a variety of non-leaded bronze alloys, including Tin Bronze 907.
-Tin bronze alloy 907 is known for excellent soldering and good brazing, and fair machinability.
-They are capable of accepting shock and impact loads, but with reduced surface speeds which makes them an excellent choice for high strength bushing and bearing as well as moveable bridge components.
+Tin bronze alloy 907 is known for excellent soldering, good brazing, and fair machinability.
+It is capable of accepting shock and impact loads, but with reduced surface speeds, making them an excellent choice for high strength bushings and bearings as well as moveable bridge components.
 Tin bronze alloys, such as C907, are typically found in:

 - Worm Wheels

 C90700 tin bronze castings are used for fixed and expansion bearings, where movement is slow or intermittent or where heavy loads are present, such as turntables for bridges and heavy construction equipment.

 Choosing Tin Bronze C90700 for Your Bronze Alloy Castings